-As of December 31, 2012 As of December 31, 2011 (in thousands, except share data) Cost Basis Fair Value Cost Basis Fair Value Financial instruments subject to interest rate risk: Variable rate credit facilities \$ \$ \$ \$ Term loan 196,100 196,100 212,000 212,000 Total long-term debt including current portion \$ 196,100 \$ 196,100 \$ 212,000 \$ 212,000 Interest rate swap \$ 1,619 \$ 1,619 \$ \$ Financial instruments subject to market value risk: Investments held at cost \$ 15,242 (a) \$ 15,299 (a)
+As of Decem 31, 2013 As of December 31, 2012 (in thousands) Cost Basis Fair Value Cost Basis Fair Value Financial instruments subject to interest rate risk: Variable rate credit facilities \$ \$ \$ \$ Term loan 200,000 200,000 196,100 196,100 Long-term debt, including current portion \$ 200,000 \$ 200,000 \$ 196,100 \$ 196,100 Interest rate swap \$ 723 \$ 723 \$ 1,619 \$ 1,619 Financial instruments subject to market value risk: Investments held at cost \$ 11,724 (a) \$ 15,242 (a)

-(a) Includes securities that do not trade in public markets so the securities do not have readily determinable fair values.
+(a) Includes securities that do not trade in public markets, thus the securities do not have readily determinable fair values.
 We estimate the fair value of these securities approximates their carrying value.
-There can be no assurance that we would realize the carrying value upon sale of the securities.
+There can be no assurance that we would realize the carrying value upon the sale of these securities.

-We utilize interest rate swaps to manage our interest expense exposure by fixing our interest rate on portions of our floating rate term loan.
+We may utilize interest rate swaps to manage our interest expense exposure by fixing our interest rate on portions of our floating rate term loan.
 We have entered into a \$75 million notional value interest rate swap expiring in March 2016 which provides for a fixed interest rate of 1.08%.
 We did not provide or receive any collateral for this contract.
-The fair value of this financial derivative, which is designated as and qualifies as a cash flow hedge, is based on quoted market prices which reflect the present values of the difference between estimated future variable-rate receipts and future fixed-rate payments.
+The fair value of this financial derivative is based on quoted market prices which reflect the present values of the difference between estimated future variable-rate receipts and future fixed-rate payments.
+Through November 2013, this hedge qualified as and was designated as a cash flow hedge.
+Upon refinancing our term loan B in November 2013, this hedge no longer qualifies as a cash flow hedge.